Will and Will to Power

 Big wants, then, provide the spice of life that we all crave, but they do so with attendant emotional charge.

 (Aside: For those curious about that want-to-passion route covered elsewhere, let me briefly describe it here.
 Our wants, once formed, coalesce into fantasies about what might make a great life for us.
 Some fantasies are simply mind candy that we can enjoy as little daydream breaks in a tough existence.
 Some fantasies are both realistic and sexy enough to get implemented as modest experiments in our life, experiments designed to explore whether a fantasy is as realistic and sexy as it seems inside our minds.
 Those that pass this test become desires – the most potent of which is tried next in a serious course of action.
 Desires line up like airplanes on the tarmac, each waiting its turn “to slip the surly bonds of earth.”
-Up into the wild, blue yonder, our desires take flight one by one and those that reach the greatest heights are the passions that become our will to power.
+Our desires take flight one by one up into the wild, blue yonder, and those that reach the greatest heights are the passions that become our will to power.
 Will to power, the most marvelous concept I know of, is covered below.)

 Little wants: Returning to our beverage motif, little wants are the coffee of our lives.
 They are the little emotional jolts that energize our days with constant nudges into comfort, ease, safety and satisfaction.
 As such, little wants can resource us in ways that allow us to spend great amounts of our time and energy consistently on our big wants.
 There are four types of little wants: